courtandrey/SUDRFScraper/README.md

 It logs court issues, time of execution and search request.
 It can be of any use only for developer.

 MySQL Server Connection Info.
 Fields "sql.usr", "sql.db_url", "sql.password" for user, jdbc database url, password.
 You don't have to fill in these fields.
-You can fill in it while in execution.
+You can fill this information while in execution.

 PLANS: